Generalised higher-order Freud weights: Mathematical background

 with $\A_0=\B_0=1$.
 Consequently, for a symmetric weight, substituting \eqref{res:lemma21} into \eqref{def:bn}, the recurrence coefficient $\b_{n}$ is given by \beq \nonumber\b_{2n} = \frac{\A_{n+1}\B_{n-1}}{\A_{n}\B_{n}},\qquad \b_{2n+1}= \frac{\A_{n}\B_{n+1}}{\A_{n+1}\B_{n}}. \eeq

 Semiclassical orthogonal polynomials are natural generalisations of classical orthogonal polynomials and were introduced by Shohat in \cite{refShohat39}.
-Maroni provided a unified theory for semiclassical orthogonal polynomials (cf.~\cite{refMaroni2, refMaroni3}).
+Maroni provided a unified theory for semiclassical orthogonal polynomials {(cf.~\cite{refMaroni,refMaroni2})}.
 The weights of classical orthogonal polynomials satisfy a first-order ordinary differential equation, the \textit{Pearson equation}

 where $\sigma(x)$ is a monic polynomial of degree at most $2$ and $\tau(x)$ is a polynomial with degree $1$.
 For semiclassical orthogonal polynomials, the weight function $\w(x)$ satisfies a Pearson equation \eqref{eq:Pearson} with either deg$(\sigma(x))>2$ or deg$(\tau(x))\neq1$ (cf.~\cite{refHvR,refMaroni}).
-The generalised higher order Freud weight given by \eqref{freudg} is a symmetric weight that satisfies
+The generalised higher order Freud weight given by \eqref{freudg} is a symmetric weight that satisfies the Pearson equation \eqref{eq:Pearson} with $\sigma(x)=x$ and $\tau(x)=2(tx^2-mx^{2m}+\la+1)$ and therefore is a semiclassical weight.